A woman graphic artist poses in her home studio at the viewer.

 For instance, a spare room in your home that is only used as your business office can be claimed for the home office deduction.
 However, a bedroom or living room where you work on business tasks cannot be claimed, because you use those spaces for other personal purposes.

-There are exceptions to the "exclusive use" test, including businesses that store inventory or product samples or use their home as a daycare facility.
+There are exceptions to the exclusive use test, including businesses that store inventory or product samples or use their home as a daycare facility.

 Additionally, you must be a registered business owner or independent contractor to take the home office deduction.
-You cannot take the home office deduction if you simply work from home as an employee of a business.
+You cannot take the home office deduction if you work from home as an employee of a business.

 What can I deduct from my taxes as a home-based business?

 The following list contains the most common deductions home-based business owners claim on their tax returns.
-Consult with an accountant or financial professional to determine whether you are eligible for any of these deductions or any others that exist outside this list.

 Home-related expenses

-• Homeowner's insurance.
+• Homeowners insurance.

 • Homeowners association fees.